Computer History - 2005

 Computer company events in 2005

-SBC announced it would purchase AT&T for more than $16 Billion USD January 31, 2005.
+SBC announced it would purchase AT&T for more than $16 billion on January 31, 2005.

-Google acquires Urchin in March 2005, which later becomes Google Analytics.
+Google acquired Urchin in March 2005, which later becomes Google Analytics.

-Maxtor is acquired by Seagate Technology December 21, 2005.
+Maxtor was acquired by Seagate Technology on December 21, 2005.

 Canopus goes out of business.

-Star Wars Episode III: Revenge of the Sith is released May 19, 2005.
+Star Wars Episode III: Revenge of the Sith was released on May 19, 2005.